isaiah-barron/Distributed-Key-Value-Store/README.md

  - key/value pairs will be stored in memory (no persistant data)
  - build functionality to insert, update, delete, and get a value of an existing key
  - build funtionality to handle web requests (GET, PUT, DELETE)
  - Main instance and Follower instance roles for multi-site coordination.
-(This will prepare me for phase 2 where I will implement a basic distributed key/value store)
+(This will prepare me for phase 2 where I will implement a partitioning mechanism into my Distributed Key-Value Store)
      - Main instance will be the node that directly responds to the client
      - Follower instance will be the node that acts as a proxy between the main instance        and the client